Curriculum Vitae – short

 Conferences organized by Dr. Contractor have had a catalytic influence on company practices.
 The Rutgers/Wharton/IMD conferences on Cooperative Strategies in International Business served to spark interest in corporate alliances which subsequently proliferated to the point where alliances today comprise a central facet of corporate strategy.
 The conference books continue to be used in graduate and executive programs worldwide.
 A conference he initiated at Bocconi University on Global Outsourcing and Offshoring strategies resulted in a definitive compilation of papers on the subject and further research on the subject.

 He has served Rutgers University in many capacities such as Department Chair for the International Business Department for six years, as Research Director of the CIBER (Center for International Business Education and Research), Coordinator of the Ph.D. program in International Business, the Dean’s Leadership Council, and several other key school and university initiatives.
-He also writes articles covering contemporary issues dealing with International Business for a worldwide audience in 133 nations (as of July 2016), for executives, students and the thoughtful public at https://globalbusiness.me/.
+He also writes a blog, with articles covering contemporary issues dealing with International Business for a worldwide readership from 173 nations, for executives, students and the thoughtful public at https://globalbusiness.blog/.

 Before his academic career, Prof. Contractor was an executive with the international arm of the Tata Group of Companies, an India-based multinational group.
 Besides Rutgers, Prof. Contractor also taught at the Wharton School, full time, for four years, conducted courses at universities in Europe and Asia and lectured and given executive seminars throughout the world.

-Selected articles on Global Business (of interest to policy makers and the public) can be found at https://GlobalBusiness.me and by clicking the links below:
+Selected articles on Global Business (of interest to policy makers and the public) can be found at https://GlobalBusiness.blog.

 Ph.D., University of Pennsylvania; Managerial Science and Applied Economics